 Poetry & Prose Editor: Andrew Velzian (he/him).
 Andrew holds a BA Hons in Creative Writing, has several stories and poems published both online and in print, and was Prose Editor at Under the Fable magazine.
 He has been a reader for various magazines and competitions including The Cambridge Short Story Prize 2018.
 He recently returned to Orkney after living in Vietnam where he now teaches English as a second language.

-Art Editor: Pj Kneisel (he/they).
-Pj’s art explores the contradictions between the macabre and the comic.
-He received his BA in Studio Art from Cal State Long Beach and is the founder of Aorta VI, an art collective.
-Pj has ADHD and depression.
-You can find him and his art on Facebook and Instagram.
+Art Editor & IT Support: Pj Kneisel (they/them).
+Pj’s art and graphic design explores the contradictions between the macabre and the comic.
+They received their BA in Studio Art from Cal State Long Beach and they are currently studying IT support through Merit America.

 Social Media Assistant: Lydia Schoch (she/her).
 Lydia is a queer science fiction author and blogger who has published two books so far.
 Her personal experiences with depression were an important part of the reason why she decided to obtain a Bachelor’s degree in Psychology from Defiance College.
 You can find more from her at lydiaschoch.com and on Twitter @TorontoLydia.